Biometria-se/grizzly/README.md

 pip3 install grizzly-loadtester-cli
 ```

-Easiest way to get started is to check out the [example](/example/)!
+Do not forget to try the [example](https://biometria-se.github.io/grizzly/example/) which also serves as a boilerplate scenario project.

 ## Development